 Even if you do not own much, it will still cost you money to replace everything in case the unfortunate happens.
-Renter’s policies protect against a surprisingly long list of perils, including damaged caused by vehicles and aircrafts, falling objects, explosions, fire or lightning, theft, smoke, civil commotion, vandalism, volcanic eruption, weight of ice or snow, windstorm or hail, and damage from water or steam sources.
+Renter’s policies protect against a surprisingly long list of perils, including damage caused by vehicles and aircraft, falling objects, explosions, fire or lightning, theft, smoke, civil commotion, vandalism, volcanic eruption, the weight of ice or snow, windstorm or hail, and damage from water or steam sources.

 3. It may be required.

 Your landlord may ask you for renter’s insurance.
 The property is covered by your landlord’s plan, but not your belongings.
 In fact, their insurance may require that you have a renter’s plan to lower their risk.

 If you accidentally injure someone or someone is injured while in your home, you need liability coverage.
 This also pays any court judgments, except for legal expenses.
 Most policies provide at least $100,000 of liability coverage, and between $1,000 and $5,000 for medical-payments coverage.

 No need to purchase separate travel insurance.
 Your rental insurance plan can cover your personal belongings, whether they are in your home, car, or with you while you travel!